AustralianHeritageQuanta/AustralianHeritageQuanta/README.md

 - 👋 Hi, I’m @AustralianHeritageQuanta
 - 👀 I’m interested in ...Historical Film Production, both Australian and International.
 I am a presenter working on documentaries.
-Alsop
+Also:
 - a screen writer and researcher working on a 3 hour epic about an Australian cattle baron of 1887 to 1979
 - 🌱 I’m currently learning dialogue for screen.
 2: Hoollywood script format.
 - 💞️ I’m looking to collaborate on the subject of my character, Thomas John Quilty, OBE